-2.1 Ensure all persons are alerted.

-2.2 Evacuate the building quickly, but safely, by the nearest EXIT point.
+- 2.1 Ensure all persons are alerted. - 2.2 Evacuate the building quickly, but safely, by the nearest EXIT point.
 DO NOT USE THE LIFT.
-Go to your Assembly Point.

-2.3 Do not delay by taking coats or personal belongings.

-2.4 Where possible, ensure that all toilets are empty.

-2.5 Close all windows and doors if this does not significantly delay departure.

-N.B.
-Fire doors must always be kept closed.

-2.6 Check to ensure that someone has called the Fire Brigade:- DIAL 999

-2.7 Do not re-enter the building under any circumstances until told to do so by a Fire Officer or the most senior member of staff present.
+Go to your Assembly Point. - 2.3 Do not delay by taking coats or personal belongings. - 2.4 Where possible, ensure that all toilets are empty. - Close all windows and doors if this does not significantly delay departure.N.B.
+Fire doors must always be kept closed. - 2.6 Check to ensure that someone has called the Fire Brigade:- DIAL 999 - 2.7 Do not re-enter the building under any circumstances until told to do so by a Fire Officer or the most senior member of staff present.

-3) The Emergency Controller
+3) The Fire Warden

-3.1 For fire evacuation procedures, each organisation will appoint a competent member of staff to act as the Emergency Controller.
-A second member of staff will be identified as the Deputy Emergency Controller.

-3.2 On hearing the Fire Alarm, the Emergency Controller will:

-i) Ascertain the exact location of the fire, if possible, then report to the Assembly Point.
-The deputy will proceed directly to the Assembly Point and take charge until the arrival of the Emergency Controller.
-The head count will be started immediately using the staff register and visitors log.

-ii) Take the report sheet from the deputy.
+- 3.1 For fire evacuation procedures, each team will appoint a competent member of staff to act as the Fire Warden.
+A second member of staff will be identified as the Deputy Fire Warden. - 3.2 On hearing the Fire Alarm, the Fire Warden will: - i) Ascertain the exact location of the fire, if possible, then report to the Assembly Point.
+The deputy will proceed directly to the Assembly Point and take charge until the arrival of the Fire Warden.
+The head count will be started immediately using the staff register and visitors log. - ii) Take the report sheet from the deputy.
 This will show if a full roll call was achieved.
 Wardens, who are trained in the use of extinguishers, will also perform the role of evacuation search teams if there is a need.
-On arrival of the Fire Brigade, the wardens will evacuate the premises.

-The wardens will respond only to directions from the Emergency Controller or subsequently from the Senior Officer of the Emergency Services.

-iii) Provide the Fire Officer in Charge with a building plan, details of missing persons, the exact fire location, if this has been determined, and any particular hazards which may exist.
+On arrival of the Scottish Fire and Rescue Service (SFRS), the wardens will evacuate the premises. - The wardens will respond only to directions from the Fire Warden or subsequently from the Senior Officer of the Emergency Services. - iii) Provide the Fire Officer in Charge with a building plan, details of missing persons, the exact fire location, if this has been determined, and any particular hazards which may exist.

-iv) End the state of emergency on the advice of the Fire Officer and give permission to return to the work areas.
+DALMUIR PARK HOUSING ASSOCIATION HEALTH AND SAFETY CONTROL MANUAL v3 SECTION ECTION 2.1 REVISION 10 DATE Jan 2025 PAGES 10 ASPECT BUILDINGS - FIRE SAFETY iv) End the state of emergency on the advice of the Fire Officer and give permission to return to the work areas.